27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Halloween Decorations

-In previous years he has recreated the amazing Schitt’s Creek Rosebud Motel and also the eery Bates Motel from Psycho.
+In previous years, they recreated the amazing Schitt’s Creek Rosebud Motel and the eery Bates Motel from Psycho.

 Watch a Scary Movie